nwthomas/programming-resources/tips/technology-resources.md

 - [The Complete List of Behavioral Interviewing Questions](https://www.hsu.edu/Career/completelistofbehavioral.pdf) - An exhaustive behavioral interviewing question resource
 - [123 JavaScript Interview Questions](https://github.com/ganqqwerty/123-Essential-JavaScript-Interview-Questions) - A primer for JavaScript interview Questions

-## Logic Problems and Whiteboarding Prep

-- [Advent of Code](https://adventofcode.com/) - A great free annual resource for coding challenges
-- [CodeSignal](https://codesignal.com/) - A great free resource to hone your problem solving skills
-- [CodeWars](https://www.codewars.com/) - Complete katas (coding challenges) to rank up on the leaderboard and hone your skills on this free resource
-- [GeeksforGeeks](https://www.geeksforgeeks.org/) - A free resource that has coding interview questions from companies including Amazon, Microsoft, and Google
-- [HackerRank](https://www.hackerrank.com/) - A free resource for code interview prep used by companies like AirBnB, Cisco, Dropbox, and Twitter

 ## Machine Learning

 - [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software